-Appeal of a NAP Council Decision
+Appeal of a Committee Decision

-Students who are not satisfied with the decisions of the NAP Council can appeal those decisions to the Appeals Committee, the highest appellate body in the School.
-The Appeals Committee has the right to review the entire issue, and may support the NAP Council's action or return it to the NAP Council for further review.
+Students who are not satisfied with the decisions of an MTSA committee (i.e. Progressions Committee) can appeal those decisions to the Appeals Committee, the highest appellate body in the School.
+The Appeals Committee has the right to review the entire issue, and may support the decision or return it to the committee for further review.